YES, you can reuse the brine from cultured vegetables

 - To start another quart or half-gallon jar of vegetables, use 1/2 cup of brine.
 (If you have more brine than 1/2 cup, you can use this as well.)

-You should use at least 1/2 cup of brine to start another quart or 1/2 gallon jar of vegetables.
-(If you have more brine than 1/2 cup you can use this as well.)
-If you are making a gallon, then a cup (or more) of brine is best.
-You'll need to add more vegetables, salt, and water to cover your vegetables; and then let it ferment again on your counter the same amount of time as the recipe calls for.
+- To start a gallon jar of veggies, use 1 cup (or more) of brine.
+You'll need to add more salt, and add water to cover your vegetables, and then let them ferment again on your counter for the same amount of time as the recipe calls for.